This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 - Read to them stories about Jesus and His love.
 We love Big Truths for Little Kids by Susan and Ritchie Hunt.
 When our big kids were small, we went through it and learned the catechisms and memory verses.
-Now, we are going through again with the little ones as part of their homeschool curriculum.
+Now, we are going reading it again with the little ones as part of their homeschool curriculum.
 They don’t think of it as school, and they really do love it!
 I am amazed at what they have already learned in the few weeks we have been reading it again.

 - Talk to them about God’s goodness and love for us.

 - Admit to them that you mess up, too, and that you have to ask for help and forgiveness.